 Somehow, it actually seems a tad thicker than the previous versions, and, ultimately, it just lacks the character and uniqueness that you'll find on other smartwatches right now.

-The touchscreen display, though, is a solid one and is the kind of bright, vibrant screen we've come accustomed to seeing on most Wear OS smartwatches.
-It's not a best-in-class screen, but it's certainly not going to let you down.
+The touchscreen display, though, is a solid one and is the kind of bright, vibrant screen we've come accustomed to seeing on most Wear OS smartwatches these days.

 Even with its drawbacks, hardware has never really been the biggest issue for the Moto 360.
 Instead, it's been the software that we've really had to battle with.